otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    sender's instance tag, so the Prekey Server knows to which device to respond to.
-1. The Prekey Server checks if there are any Prekey Ensembles available for the identity and for the versions advertized on the "Prekey Ensemble Query Retrieval message".
+1. The Prekey Server checks if there are any Prekey Ensembles available for the identity and for the versions advertised on the "Prekey Ensemble Query Retrieval message".
 If there are none (or any of its values are missing), it sends a "No Prekey Ensembles available" message.
 1. The Prekey Server selects Prekey Ensembles for each requested versions consisting of:
-   * A valid Client Profile for every instance tag and long-term public key for the identity.
-That is, it selects different Client Profiles if they have the same instance tag but different long-term public keys.
-It always selects the Client Profiles with the latest expiry date.
+   * A valid Client Profile for every instance tag for the identity.
    * A valid Prekey Profile for every instance tag and long-term public key for the identity.
 That is, different Prekey Profiles if they have the same instance tag but different long-term public keys.
 It always selects